-Module Aims: This module presents the principles of life cycle analysis and Circular Economy.
+Module Aims: This module covers the principles and practice of the assessment of sustainability of engineering activities, including life cycle analysis and the benefits of a Circular Economy.
 It covers the assessment of resource conservation by optimal use of resources, including consideration of primary extraction processes, design/manufacturing/fabrication, improving product life and end of life usage.
-It also reviews the current and planned European legislation that is of relevance to materials and energy and considers its implementation in the UK.
+It includes training and practice in how to undertake a quantitative environmental impact assessment.

-- The concepts of lifecycle analysis and Circular Economy. - Principle of energy and resource conservation from 'cradle to grave' and 'cradle to cradle.'
+Module Content: •The concepts of lifecycle analysis and Circular Economy.

+Principle of energy and resource conservation from 'cradle to grave' and 'cradle to cradle.'
+Sustainability and the understanding of how societal, economic and environmental concerns interact.
+A review of the methods of assessing societal impacts.